Skip to content

 Supporting Colleagues Through Menopause

-Colleagues and managers can encourage an open dialogue to create a culture of empathy and understanding making the topic of menopause and women’s reproductive health less taboo.
-Offering more flexible work hours or hybrid/remote work options can also help accommodate fluctuating energy levels and the stress of commuting.
-While in the office, making resources available such as portable fans, water stations, and break rooms can be helpful, without singling any employees out.
-Promoting virtual or physical support groups along with employee assistance programmes is another strategy for improving employees’ mental and physical wellbeing.
+• Offering flexible work hours or hybrid/remote work options can help accommodate fluctuating energy levels and the stress of commuting.
+In the office, resources such as portable fans, water stations, and break rooms can be helpful without singling any employees out.